 When Is It Not Worth Repairing a Car?

 If your car needs repairs, you may want to consider if it’s cost-effective to get the repairs done.
 In some cases, it might make more sense to trade your old car in for another vehicle instead of investing in costly repairs, especially if it is nearing the end of its working life.
 Choosing whether or not to repair your car depends on several factors, including the cost of repairs, how long the car will last and how much it’s worth in today’s market.
-Learn when to trade in your car instead of making repairs.
+Learn when to trade in your car instead of making repairs for the best money management.

 - You will have to either replace or repair your car if it breaks down.